Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

-- What does it do?
+What does it do?
 People often take CoQ10 to offset a decline in natural levels which occurs with the use of statin (cholesterol-lowering) medication.
 Some take it to feel more energized or for a variety of other purposes.
 It may also modestly help with elevated cholesterol levels, migraine, and other conditions.
-The evidence supporting these uses remains preliminary, although it does benefit people with congestive heart failure (See What It Does).
-After being absorbed into the body, more than 90% of CoQ10 is converted to its active form, known as ubiquinol (CoQH2-10), which is also available as a supplement and appears to have greater bioavailability (i.e., it raises blood levels more).
-(See What It Is).
+The evidence supporting these uses remains preliminary, although it does benefit people with congestive heart failure (see What It Does).
+After being absorbed into the body, more than 90% of CoQ10 is converted to its active form, known as ubiquinol (CoQH2-10), which is also available as a supplement and appears to have greater bioavailability (i.e., it raises blood levels more) (see What It Is).

-- How to take it?
-Gastrointestinal side-effects may occur but can be minimized by breaking up the dose over the day, although it may interfere with sleep if taken before bed.
-Most forms are best absorbed when taken with or shortly after a fatty meal, although certain forms can be taken without fats (see Absorption and Bioavailability Enhancers).
+How to take it?
+Gastrointestinal side-effects may occur but can be minimized by breaking up the dose throughout the day, although it may interfere with sleep if taken before bed.
+CoQ10 and ubiquinol are best absorbed when taken with or shortly after a fatty meal, although certain forms can be taken without fats (see Absorption and Bioavailability Enhancers).

 What It Is:

 Coenzyme Q10 (CoQ10), also known as ubiquinone, is a naturally occurring anti-oxidant compound and is used for energy production within cells.
 It's manufactured in the heart, liver, kidney and pancreas.
 The body normally produces sufficient CoQ10, although some medications such as statins may interfere with this process and CoQ10 levels in the body may decline with age and heart disease.
 Only small amounts of CoQ10 are available from food, mainly beef and chicken.
 Consequently, dietary supplements are the most common way to increase the body's CoQ10 levels.